Whilst sub-Qs are not always necessary or appropriate (see below), most

 (hereafter referred to as sub-Qs, but usually known as sub-cuts in

-the UK), is the raison d'être for this website.
+the UK), is the raison d'ętre for this website.
 I am absolutely

-certain that Thomas would have died back in January 2000 without
+certain that Thomas would have died without

+changing.
 I have been told that in Denmark it is actually illegal for a layperson

 to give sub-Qs at home to a cat.
 I don't know if this is true, but I've

-Sweden and the Netherlands.
+particularly hard to win your vet over in the Netherlands.
 Most of the other European countries are on

 a par with the UK. i.e. you won't be offered sub-Qs routinely, and your